virtuozzo/cloudscripting-docs/docs/examples/addon-inside-manifest.md

 	}
 }
 ```

-As a result, environment with the above mentioned configurations is successfully installed.
-In order to disable external IP feature, click the Uninstall button located within the add-ons section.
+As a result, environment with the above-specified topology is successfully created.
+In order to disable the external IP feature, click the <b>Uninstall</b> button located within the <b>Add-ons</b> section.

 ![addoninstall](/img/addon-install.jpg)